c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/5_Reduce.md

 `execute = median`

 The median reflects the most common value of each pixel in a stack of bands or images.
-The process returns a multispectral image of most common values.
+For a stack of multispectral images the process returns a multispectral image of most common values for each band.
 Using the *flat* option the result is further reduced to one band.

+​	*Value in the middle of a sorted value list.*

+Range: [negative values … positive values]

 The *median* process can mask rare values.
 Clouds or smoke will disappear if more than the half of all pixels show undisturbed values.

-​	*Value in the middle of a sorted value list.*

 ---